NannyML/nannyml/docs/glossary.rst

     Multivariate Drift Detection
-        Drift Detection steps that involve all the features of our model in order to create appropriate drift measures.
+        Drift Detection steps that involve all model features in order to create appropriate drift measures.

     Data Period